dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/asynchronous-fsharp-workflows-in-nancyfx.md

 As I said before, some of the stuff is **really** simple and probably super easy for an experienced F# developer, but for me as a beginner it was not that obvious in the beginning.

-A great start on NancyFx and F# was [Michal Franc's blog post](http://www.mfranc.com/blog/f-and-nancy-beyond-hello-world/), where he shows how to register a normal route in NancyFx with F#:
+A great start on NancyFx and F# is [Michal Franc's blog post](http://www.mfranc.com/blog/f-and-nancy-beyond-hello-world/), where he shows how to register a normal route in NancyFx with F#:

 <pre><code>type MyModule() as this =
     inherit NancyModule()